fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ### Runtime service

 Built upon [Red Hat Hyperconverged Infrastructure (RHHI-V)][rhhi].
-It supports virtual machine users out of box, and is the foundation of other Lenovo Open Cloud services.
+It supports virtual machine users out of the box, and is the foundation of other Lenovo Open Cloud services.

 > RHHI integrates Red Hat Virtualization (RHV) and Red Hat Gluster
 > Storage (RHGS).
 RHHI for Virtualization provides open-source,